pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ## Spatial Analysis & Simulation // ML & Sensors
 ---

-This research area encompasses a number of projects that are currently undertaken by MAG at ITL.
-The primary focus of this research is to collect spatial data to reveal macro and micro structures and behaviors that would be otherwise hidden from human senses.
-The goal is to gain knowledge and understanding of space to help us make better informed decisions.
+This research topic encompasses a number of research areas that are currently undertaken by MAG at ITL.
+The primary focus of this research is spatial prospecting - to collect, analyze, and mine spatial data to reveal macro and micro structures and behaviors that would be otherwise hidden from human senses, and to harness that knowledge for the betterment of our built environments.

-We have categorized our research into a number of generalized human and non-human factors.
-Non-human factors include issues relating to building performances, built ecologies, and environments in the post-anthropocene.
+We have categorized our research areas based on a number of anthropocentric and non-anthropocentric factors.
+They include anything from building performances, built ecologies - building, and environments in the post-anthropocene.
 On the other hand, human factors under investigations include,

 Our research was initiated by a series of conversations with our potential collaborators and by the internal needs within the institute.
 It started simply as a way to ask simple question with regard to the nature of space.
 Is the room too big or too small?
 Is the layout efficient?
 Are the furniture enhancing or disrupting people's concentration?
 As architects, understanding how space affects our behavior is one of the fundamental foundations in our profession.
 However, the ability to see beyond the temporal dimension is only possessed by very few, such as Jane Jacobs' assertion that eyes on the street make a safe and intimate neighborhood.
 However, strong observation is only the beginning of the scientific method, and we need much more than doctrines in the age of big data to inform high level decisions that may impact many.... blurb